Fix the root cause of No-Call No-Show with help from TeamSense

 1. Communicate Expectations Clearly:

-Ensure your employees fully understand the company's attendance policy.
-Include it in the employee handbook, discuss it during onboarding, and revisit it in team meetings as needed.
+Clearly communicating attendance expectations and the company's attendance policy is essential.
+Include both in the employee handbook, discuss them during onboarding, and revisit them in team meetings as needed.

 2. Prioritize Work-Life Balance: